 I believe that the Church is a good organization that attempts to create hope and love and peace.
 It does so much good in the world, and gives people a sense of belonging and community.
 I have felt a lot of that.
 The best friends I have ever had are LDS.
-The best people I have ever known are LDS.
+Some of the best people I have ever known are LDS.
 I love being among such people and witnessing the selflessness and charity and genuineness most of them show for the rest of humanity.
 It is unfortunate that what separates me from them is that I do not and cannot believe some of the things many of them do not realize they are obligated to believe.
+I will no longer overlook the egregious sins of past leaders.
 For the sake of understanding, and in the hope of preserving relationships with those I love, I have outlined my concerns in what I hope is a clear and plain way (see link on the right sidebar).
 I hope and pray that in reading the following posts and the outline of my concerns, others will be able to respect my decision.